Ghost-in-a-Jar/python-takehome-challenge-starter/README.md

 Python Takehome Challenge Starter
 ===========

-This project is a simple **cookiecutter templace** for fast setup when doing takehome challenges.
+This project is a simple **cookiecutter template** for fast setup when doing takehome challenges.
 Just use cookiecutter and create a new project in no time.

 ```shell